How to Get Homeowners Insurance After Being Dropped

 Missed Premium Payments

 Consistently missing premium payments can result in your insurance being canceled.
-Timely payment is crucial to maintaining coverage and avoiding interruptions in your protection.
+Timely payment maintains coverage and helps you avoid interruptions in your protection.

 Non-Disclosure of Claims